It looks like you're using IE11...

 Your application is only complete once we receive all the associated documentation.
 From that point, the council will endeavour to make a decision within three months.

 The HMO licence application cost depends on the number of people living in the property; this is £37 per person living in the property per year.
-A HMO licence lasts for five years, therefore a five-year licence costs £185 per person.
+An HMO licence lasts for five years, therefore a five-year licence costs £185 per person.

 This means a five-year licence for a property to hold three tenants would cost £555, four tenants would cost £740 and five tenants would cost £925.
 There is no maximum fee.